masneyb/weather-station/README.md

   recreated at the beginning of each hour.
 - The index.html uses Javascript to download the various JSON files to provide a dashboard showing the current weather readings.
+- The Apache webserver runs on the server and it only needs to serve out static files.

 ## Hardware Information